Jerry Smith (basketball, born 1987): Professional career

 Smith started playing for the Milwaukee Bucks NBA Summer League team in Las Vegas.
 Later he played for Springfield Armor in the NBA Development League.
 In March 2011 he signed with Waikato Pistons in New Zealand.

 Smith was called up by the New Jersey Nets from the Springfield Armor on March 16, 2012.
 He made his NBA debut with 5 points in 20 minutes against Orlando.
 He returned to the Armor on March 26, 2012.

 On July 11, 2012, Smith signed with Pallacanestro Cantù.
 In August 2013, he signed with Tezenis Verona.

 In August 2014, he signed with Maccabi Rishon LeZion of Israel.
 On February 8, 2015, he left Maccabi and signed with Eisbären Bremerhaven of the German Basketball Bundesliga.
 On June 7, 2015, he re-signed with Eisbären Bremerhaven for one more season.

 On August 6, 2018, he joined Ifaistos Limnou of the Greek Basket League.
 On August 7, 2019, Smith renewed his contract with the Greek club for another season.
 On August 19, 2020, Smith moved to fellow Greek Basket League club Larisa.
 On August 3, 2021, Smith signed with Greek Basket League finalists Lavrio.
 He averaged 8.4 points, 1.6 rebounds, and 1.2 assists per game.

-On March 1, 2022, Smith signed with Final Spor of the Turkish Basketball First League.
+On March 1, 2022, Smith signed with Final Gençlik of the Turkish Basketball First League.
 He subsequently joined OGM Ormanspor but left the team in November 2022 after three games.
 On March 4, 2023, Smith signed with Al-Arabi SC of the Qatari Basketball League.

 The Basketball Tournament (TBT) (2017–present)

 In the summer of 2017, Smith played in The Basketball Tournament on ESPN for Team Challenge ALS.
 He competed for the $2 million prize in 2017, and for Team Challenge ALS, he averaged 9.2 points per game, also shooting 83 percent from the free-throw line.
-Smith helped take the sixth-seeded Team Challenge ALS to the Championship Game of the tournament, where they lost in a close game to Overseas Elite 86-83.
+Smith helped take the sixth-seeded Team Challenge ALS to the Championship Game of the tournament, where they lost in a close game to Overseas Elite 86–83.

 In TBT 2018, Smith averaged 2.8 points per game and one steal per game for Team Challenge ALS.
 They reached the West Regional Championship Game before losing to eventual tournament runner-up Eberlein Drive.